The Amazing Tales of Princess Amelia

-Nannies Miche and Corrie, who was Master Roger’s wife, had gone off to get warm milk for the children, but also to talk out of earshot of the young ones.
+Nannies Margs and Lead lady-in-waiting Corry, who was Master Roger’s wife, had gone off to get warm milk for the children, but also to talk out of earshot of the young ones.
 It was going to be hard to get them to sleep tonight.
-Miche was increasingly concerned about the glimpse of shiny red that she seen above the hedge maze.
+Margs was increasingly concerned about the glimpse of shiny red that she seen above the hedge maze.
 “And they said they could hear music” she told Corry.
 “What if it was the Witch?” she added.
-Corrie gave her a hug and said “I don’t know what to think Mishe, but we’ll all be safe here.
+Corrie gave her a hug and said “I don’t know what to think Margs, but we’ll all be safe here.
 I’m sure that the men will return safely soon, and then we can all get on with normality again.
 Roger told me that he has sent for the great magician Merklin on Grandpa Ant’s behalf, but please keep that a secret.
-Only he, Grandpa and Grandpa’s sons know how to contact him.
-Roger received word just this morning of the magician’s latest hideout.
+Only he, Grandpa Ant and his three royal sons know how to contact him.
+Roger received word just this morning of the magician’s latest hideout, and has sent a message.
 He will definitely know what to do if this woman really does exist.
 Roger should have a reply soon about when he can get here.”
-Nanny Miche felt very relieved to hear that, and started to calm down as they warmed the milk.
+Nanny Margs felt very relieved to hear that, and started to calm down as they warmed the milk.
 “Ok, dear” Corrie said, “I must help organize the sleeping arrangements and refreshments for the women and children coming in.
 Can you manage?
 I will see you soon.”
-Nanny Miche finished heating the milk and headed back to the children’s room.
+Nanny Margs finished heating the milk and headed back to the children’s room.
 Perhaps things would be alright, after all.

 “Terraloon!” screamed one of the guards on the western battlement, who had been looking out toward the caves, pointing out with shaking finger into the darkness.
 The alert was shouted out all around the castle and as instructed all guards ran toward the Keep, as the tall dark creature bounded with great leaping strides toward the castle wall.
 There was no point in losing men to the unconquerable power of a Terraloon.
 All men, women and children were rushed into the Keep stronghold, except for the archers on the second floor Battlement, who would hold their ground until the Master at Arms commanded their retreat.
 Burning pitch arrows might scare it off, but more hopefully it would be snared by the mighty traps, linked to giant blocks of stone buried deep into the ground below the paving around the Keep.
 Pulling the enormous trap teeth apart took ten men a side working the pulleys.